hamvocke/doppelkopf/learn.md

 If both parties should end up with exactly 120 points, _Kontra_ will win - since they start with the disadvantage of not having the two powerful _queens of clubs_.

 Once the game is over, both parties count their points and figure out if they won or lost.

-Winning a game gets you 1 point.
-Winning against the _Re_ party gets you another point.

-There are ways to earn extra points within a game.
-We'll cover that later.

-Once you know who has won, you note the score for each player.
-If Alice and Bob were in the _Kontra_ party and _Kontra_ has won, both Alice and Bob get 2 points to their score (1 for winning, 1 for winning as the _Kontra_ party).
-The other two players of the _Re_ party get -2 points to their score.
+Now it's time to figure out the score for this game.

+## Scoring
+Each game of Doppelkopf has a certain score that can be figured out after the tricks won have been counted by each party.

+Once a game is over, each party calculates and notes down their score.
+Each player of a party gets the same score for the game.

+Each of the following add _1 point_ to the score of your party.
+Note that both parties can get points and you only note the difference of the two parties' scores.

+    * winning the game
+    * winning as the _Kontra_ party ("against the elders")
+    * announcing _Re_ or _Kontra_
+    * the losing team has less than 90 points (_no 90_)
+    * announcing _no 90_
+    * the losing team has less than 60 points (_no 60_)
+    * announcing _no 60_
+    * the losing team has less than 30 points (_no 30_)
+    * announcing _no 30_
+    * the losing team has no points at all (_schwarz_)
+    * announcing _schwarz_
+    * getting an extra (_catching a fox_, _Doppelkopf_ and others) (**TODO: link**)

+_Example_: Alice and Bob (_Kontra_) won against Carol and Dave (_Re_).
+Alice and Bob got 161 points by winning a lot of tricks.
+That means, Carol and Dave got 79 points.
+Neither _Re_ or _Kontra_ caught a fox or got any other extra in this game.

+The _Kontra_ players will get _+3 points_ for this game:

+    1. one for winning
+    2. one for winning against _Re_
+    3. one because the other party didn't get _90 points_ (_no 90_).

+The players write down the following points after this game:

+    * Alice: +2
+    * Bob: +2
+    * Carol: 0
+    * Dave: 0

 ## Extras

 As hinted earlier, you can get extra scores during a game, outside of simply winning the game.
-Most of these are optional rules you _can_ but don't _have to_ apply to your game.
+These are optional rules you _can_ but don't _have to_ apply to your game.
 Feel free to add or leave them out as you like.
+But be sure to discuss this before your game, so everyone is aware.

 ### Fuchs (Fox)